- NAS in Film

 Native American Studies (NAS) is an academic program committed to Indigenous research and scholarship.
 NAS offers a Bachelor of Arts degree and a minor degree granted through University Studies at the University of New Mexico.

 Our goal is excellence in educating all students and the public about the Native experience of Indigenous peoples with significant attention given our complex history and intercultural heritage of New Mexico and the United States.

-Please note change in location this year from Arizona State to the University of New Mexico
+*Please note change in location this year from Arizona State University to the University of New Mexico*

-This year’s conference looks to explore and initiate discussions about the sustainability of traditional knowledge.
-This includes, however is not exclusive to: language, culture, art, history, environment, governance, health, storytelling, education and all other topics which would include sustainability of traditional knowledge.
+This conference looks to explore and initiate discussions regarding Indigenous resistance and healing.
+This includes, but not exclusive to: grassroots organizing, language revitalization, culture, art, history, environment, governance, education, Native youth, issues regarding gender, and all other topics related to Indigenous resistance and healing.